top of page

 World

 As Australians, the call to pray for the persecuted can seem daunting, we are so far away from these people, and we have little understanding of what they are feeling and experiencing.
-We need to remember that even though we aren’t all-knowing, GOD IS, and we can lift people in prayer even if we don’t know their real names because God does.
-He knows who we are praying for and exactly what they need, regardless of how well articulated and informed our prayers are, He knows.
+We need to remember that even though we aren’t all-knowing, GOD IS, and we can lift people in prayer even if we don’t know their real names because GOD DOES.
+He knows who we are praying for and exactly what they need, regardless of how well articulated and informed our prayers are, GOD KNOWS.

 We read in James 5:16b “...A prayer of a righteous person, when it is brought about, can accomplish much.”
 So, please join us as we pray together for our persecuted brothers and sisters who live each day as a testimony of God's saving faith through His Son, Jesus.
 May God be glorified through their suffering...

-PRAY for Bhutan's leader, King Jigme Khesar Namgyel Wangchuck, that he may come to know the saving power of Jesus in his life and turn away from his former life to live for Christ.
+• PRAY for Iraq's leader, Prime Minister Mohammed Shia al-Sudani, that he may come to know the saving power of Jesus in his life and turn away from his former life to live for Christ.

-PRAY for Mexico's leader, President Andrés Manuel López Obrador, that he may come to know the saving power of Jesus in his life and turn away from his former life to live for Christ.
+• PRAY for Syria's' leader, President Ahmed al-Sharaa, that he may come to know the saving power of Jesus in his life and turn away from his former life to live for Christ.

 James 1:12...
 "Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love Him."